NicoleTry/PrintMate-Test-Documentation/README.md

 This repository showcases my proficiency in writing comprehensive test documentation to ensure the quality and reliability of the software.

+### Test Scenarios

+Explore the [`test-scenarios`](/test-scenarios) directory for high-level test scenarios that provide a holistic view of the testing scenarios considered during the testing phase.

 ### Test Cases

 The [`test-cases`](/test-cases) directory contains detailed test cases for various components and functionalities of the project.
 Each test case includes: